What to bring

-- Valid Ontario Health Card – for all Medical appointments (if expired, please visit a Service Ontario Centre to obtain a new “version” code, which is the two letters at the end of your health card number)
+- If their card is expired, please renew by visiting the Service Ontario website.
+You receive will receive a new card with a new “version” code, which is the two letters at the end of your health card number.

 - If you are seeing a doctor or attending a medical appointment, the government requires you to bring and present your child’s up-to-date Ontario Health Card.

-- Any special equipment currently being used by your child
+Any special equipment currently being used by your child or youth.

-- Ensure your child is dressed in comfortable clothing
+Ensure your child or youth is dressed in comfortable clothing.

 At your first appointment, you will meet with one or more of our staff who will conduct an assessment of your child’s needs.
 In order to determine what your child’s strengths and needs are, we’ll ask you several questions.
 Your answers will help us determine the best way to help you and your child.
 If you are already involved with another organization, you are welcome to invite a representative to attend the assessment with you.